devuri/wdevcli/README.md

 ## Status

-> WDevCli is **alpha software**.
+> WDevCli is in **Early Access Preview**.
 >
-> It works and is used daily by the team building it.
-You will encounter rough edges.
-Interfaces change between releases, including breaking changes at the major and minor version level.
+> The core workflows are stable and used daily.
+Some modules remain preview or experimental and are marked as such in the documentation.
+You may encounter rough edges, and interfaces may change between releases.
 Feedback filed here directly shapes what gets fixed and prioritized.

 ## What WDevCli is